 A capital gain or loss normally only occurs when a property is actually sold.
 However, there are instances where a property may be deemed to be sold.
 That is, you must treat the situation as if you have actually sold the asset at fair market value (FMV).
 Some types of deemed dispositions:

 Income Tax Act s.
 39(1)(a), 248(1)

-Securities are transferred from a non-registered investment account into a registered retirement savings plan (RRSP), registered disability savings account (RDSP), tax-free savings account (TFSA), or registered retirement income fund (RRIF).
+An "in kind" contribution of securities can be transferred from a non-registered investment account into a registered account.
 In this case, the deemed proceeds will be the market value of the securities at the time of transfer to the registered account.
 Note that if a loss has occurred in the transfer to an RRSP, RDSP, TFSA or RRIF, it will not be deductible for tax purposes.
 See our article Transfer shares to a registered account, but not at a loss.

 Income Tax Act s.
 69(1)(b)(ii)

 Property is gifted to a third party.
 In this case, the property is deemed to have been sold at its fair market value at that time.
 See our articles Are Gifts or Inheritances Taxable? and Attribution Rules re Gifts, Transfers, or Loans to a Spouse or a Related Minor Child - links below.
 When property is sold non-arm's length for no proceeds or for less than market value this can result in double taxation.